| ISO image (International Organization for Standardization)

 to mount an ISO; in other cases software drivers can be installed to achieve the

+same objective.
 To open/extract ISO files, you could use 7-Zip that is a great and free

 software.
 The 7-Zip is a open source freeware.